hunterhogan/astToolkit/README.md

    - `Make`: Factory methods that create properly configured AST nodes with consistent interfaces.

 2. **Traversal and Transformation** - Built on the visitor pattern:
-   - `NodeTourist`: Extends `ast.NodeVisitor` to extract information from nodes that match predicates.
+   - `NodeTourist`: Extends `ast.NodeVisitor` to extract information from nodes that match the antecedent (sometimes called "predicate").
-   - `NodeChanger`: Extends `ast.NodeTransformer` to selectively transform nodes that match predicates.
+   - `NodeChanger`: Extends `ast.NodeTransformer` to selectively transform nodes that match antecedents.

-3. **Composable APIs** - The predicate-action pattern:
+3. **Composable APIs** - The antecedent-action pattern:
+   - `ClassIsAndAttribute`: A powerful antecedent constructor: it confirms the class type of `node`, then applies whatever condition check you want to an attribute of `node`.
+As long as you listen to your type checker, you won't accidentally pair an attribute to a class that doesn't have that attribute.
+Furthermore, your IDE's hover type hints will tell you which classes are valid for the attribute you are checking.
    - `IfThis`: Generates predicate functions that identify nodes based on structure, content, or relationships.
    - `Then`: Creates action functions that specify what to do with matched nodes (extract, replace, modify).